Implant and Bone Grafting

 - Cow bone is sterilized and processed to reduce infection

-- Your own bone this takes several surgeries and added costs
+- Your own bone, but this takes several surgeries and added costs

-- Synthetic while less effect it is as safe as using your own bone
+- Synthetic bone, made from artificial materials, is as safe as using your own bone

 Will you need a bone graft?